 29 October 1588: the Hungarian warriors ambush Kékkő castle

-Kékkő (Modrý Kameň) castle used to be the eagle-nest of the Balassi family but the Turks took it from them in 1575.
-It is assumed that the Ottomans seized the castle because Lord Balassi István was supporting Bekes Gáspár who wanted to usurp the throne of the Transylvanian Prince Báthory István.
-We know that Báthory was accepted already by the Sublime Porte as the prince of Transylvania and Bekes didn’t stand a chance.
+The castle of Kékkő (Modrý Kameň) used to be the eagle’s nest of the Balassi family, but the Turks took it from them in 1575.
+It is believed that the Ottomans seized the castle because Lord Balassi István supported Bekes Gáspár, who wanted to usurp the throne of the Transylvanian prince Báthory István.
+We know that Báthory had already been accepted as the prince of Transylvania by the Sublime Porte, and Bekes didn’t stand a chance.

-It was a significant defeat on the open field, the invincible reputation of the Ottoman field army was fading away.
-Also, by using such a large army, the Ottomans seemed to have broken the peace.
-In answer to their action, the Military Council of Vienna sent orders to the Hungarian chief captains to take revenge on the Turks.
+It was a significant defeat in the open field, and the invincible reputation of the Ottoman field army faded.
+Moreover, by deploying such a large army, the Ottomans seemed to have broken the peace.
+In response to their actions, the military council in Vienna sent orders to the Hungarian captains to take revenge on the Turks.

-The three commanders held a meeting on 27 October and decided to divide their army into three parts.
-They would march in three columns, one of them towards Szécsény castle, the second one towards Nógrád-Palánk, and the third one would march towards Kékkő castle.
-Then, they were informed about the bad weather and the flooded roads, and the narrow passages so finally, they agreed to go together toward Kékkő castle.
-Their goal was to take the outer castle of Kékkő or take and burn the whole castle if they can.
+The three commanders met on 27 October and decided to divide their army into three parts.
+They would march in three columns, one towards Szécsény Castle, the second towards Nógrád-Palánk, and the third towards Kékkő Castle.
+Then they were informed about the bad weather, the flooded roads, and the narrow passages, so they finally agreed to march together towards Kékkő Castle.
+They aimed to take the outer castle of Kékkő or, if they could, to take and burn the whole castle.

-During the Ottoman wars, there was a saying: “a castle can be defended only in the field”.
-It meant that the Hussars had to patrol the region ceaselessly, beating the enemy’s raiding parties, and ambushing them whenever they could catch sight of them.
-These mobile Hussar units were led by one of the captains while the second captain stayed at home to fend off the possible assaults.
+During the Ottoman wars, there was a saying: “A castle can only be defended in the field”.
+This meant that the hussars had to constantly patrol the region, beating back the enemy’s raiding parties and ambushing them whenever they could catch sight of them.
+These mobile Hussar units were led by one of the captains, while the second captain stayed at home to repel any possible attacks.
 This warfare was the cradle of the famous Hungarian Hussar units.

-We find the three commanders still at Korpona castle on 6 November.
-By this time, the Ottomans had withdrawn their troops from (Balassa) Gyarmat but they left behind strong garrisons in Nógrád, Szécsény, and (Drégely) Palánk castles.
-The Turks joined the army of the Pasha of Buda whose camp was at Vác.
-The Pasha has brought cannons, too.
+We find the three commanders still at Korpona Castle on 6 November.
+By this time the Ottomans had withdrawn their troops from (Balassa) Gyarmat, but they left strong garrisons in the castles of Nógrád, Szécsény, and (Drégely) Palánk.
+The Turks joined the army of the Pasha of Buda, whose camp was in Vác.
+The Pasha also brought cannons with him.